rudresh-coder/AutoInspect/README.md

 1. Vehicle images are uploaded through the API as multipart form data.
 2. Only JPEG, PNG, and WebP images are supported.
-3. Uploaded images can initially be stored locally.
+3. Uploaded images are persisted in configured object storage such as Cloudflare R2, while temporary local files may be used during analysis.
 4. Image processing may take several seconds and therefore must not block the upload request.
 5. OCR output is probabilistic and therefore must include confidence information.
 6. A matching SHA-256 hash indicates an exact duplicate file.
 7. Perceptual similarity is useful for identifying visually similar images even when their file contents differ.
-8. The current system is intended as a take-home engineering demonstration rather than a production-scale deployment.
+8. The current system is deployed and demonstrates an end-to-end production-like architecture, but it is not intended to be a certified or production-grade vehicle-inspection system.
 9. Perfect ML accuracy is not assumed.
 10. Analysis results should communicate uncertainty instead of presenting uncertain predictions as guaranteed facts.